Akshaya2302/Daily-C-program/README.md

 I have my IA2 exams from tomorrow so i will do my 60 mins of practice tomorrow and i will not do on tuesday again coz of physics on wednesday.after that i will continue my practise.
 22nd Dec
 Due to my IA2 i didn't practice C code for one week.
+Today i have learnt about continue and break statement in w3schools.